barryclark/jekyll-now/README.md

 [Open an Issue](https://github.com/barryclark/jekyll-now/issues/new) and let's chat!

-## Prefer another theme?
+## Other fork'able themes

-A few others have repositories set up to be forked using the same workflow that I detailed in [Quick Start](https://github.com/barryclark/jekyll-now#quick-start).
+You can use the [Quick Start](https://github.com/barryclark/jekyll-now#quick-start) workflow with other themes that are set up to be forked too!
 Here's a list of my favorites:

 - [Hyde](https://github.com/poole/hyde) by MDO
 - [Lanyon](https://github.com/poole/lanyon) by MDO